- Quick links:

 Previously, users could only see the statements for Inland Harbour Dues that they have entered themselves.
 In April 2020, we've introduced a new user management feature in the Inland Harbour Dues application:

 - There are two user roles: full access and limited access;

 - As a user, you have access to all of your organisation's statements, or only those you have prepared yourself.

 - Only your organisation's administrator can manage the rights of your organisation's users.

 The following services will be available to you once you have paid your Inland Harbour Dues:

 Unlimited access to the port waters for the period specified

-- Use of public moorings and berths in the port area
+- Safely dock at the public waiting areas and berths in the port area

 - Designated vehicle landing points in the port area